-These shoes retail for $110, which is an outstanding value.
+These shoes retail for a relative bargain compared to the competition, are present an outstanding value.
 Since these shoes last for such a long time and are very protective, also having one of the lowest price tags is simply a win-win for everyone.
 If they were more comfortable and fit our feet better, they surely would have retained their previous Best Bang for the Buck award.

 The Nike Wildhorse 5 were updated to the newest version in April 2019, but except for the upper, little has changed.
 These shoes do a great job protecting the foot and offer a great value due to their low price and fantastic durability.
 We are a bit disappointed by the different fit to the upper which didn't suit us as well, but encourage you to check them out.
 If they feel good, then this is one of the best value purchases you can find in a trail running shoe.